 Eagles Autism Challenge

-Team White and Williams biked, walked and ran for the second consecutive year in the Second Annual Eagles Autism Challenge.
+Team White and Williams biked, walked and ran for the fourth consecutive year in the Annual Eagles Autism Challenge.
 Lawyers and staff participated in a 30-mile bicycle ride and 5K run/walk through the streets of Philadelphia, all beginning at Lincoln Financial Field and ending on the 50-yard line.
-Team White and Williams raised more than $7,000.
+Team White and Williams raised more than $7,500.
 100% of the participant-raised funds will go towards the advancement of autism research by the coalition of the Philadelphia Eagles, Children's Hospital of Philadelphia, Drexel University, Thomas Jefferson University and Jefferson Health.
 See more photos.

 WHY I CARE